-How to Set Up Your First AI Sales Agent
+How to Build Your First AI Sales Agent (Step-by-Step)

 You don’t need an engineering team to build an AI sales agent.
 You need a clear trigger, the right context, a specific action, and a system that connects them.
 Most RevOps teams can have their first agent running in under a week.